MinecraftPlayground/msmp-entity-mod/README.md

 # MSMP Entity Data

-A server-side Fabric mod that extends the [Minecraft Server Management Protocol](https://minecraft.wiki/w/Minecraft_Server_Management_Protocol) (MSMP) by providing additional functions for querying entity data.
+A server-side Fabric mod that extends the [Minecraft Server Management Protocol](https://minecraft.wiki/w/Minecraft_Server_Management_Protocol) (MSMP) by providing additional functions for querying and setting entity data.

+This mod is designed for tooling, dashboards, automation systems, external monitoring tools, and integrations that need structured access to entity information without relying on command parsing or RCON hacks.

 ## RPC Methods

 The mod currently provides the following MSMP RPC methods.
+All of these methods are also automatically discoverable through the standard `rpc.discover` MSMP endpoint.

 | Method                       | Description                                                             |
 | ---------------------------- | ----------------------------------------------------------------------- |